databrary/www/databrary/input/pages/about/jobs/functional.md

 # Qualifications

 - Background in CS or other relevant field and functional programming experience in OCaml, Haskell, or Scala
-- Knowledge of modern web, SQL, and NoSQL technologies
+- Knowledge of modern web, SQL, and video technologies
 - Familiarity with standard UNIX development tools such as git
 - Understanding of security and ethical concerns around sensitive data